 - Next, I added the drained broccoli and rice to the cheese sauce and stirred to combine everything.

-- I poured the mixture into a casserole dish and sprinkled on some shredded Cheddar cheese and breadcrumbs.
-Next, I dotted the casserole with a bit of butter.
+- I poured the mixture into a casserole dish.
+I sprinkled some extra shredded cheese or breadcrumbs on top of the casserole for added texture, and dotted the casserole with a bit of butter.

 Here’s the make ahead part – at this point, you can cover the casserole with aluminum foil and refrigerate it for up to two days before baking it!

 With creamy and cheesy goodness, this easy Make-Ahead Broccoli Casserole is the perfect side dish for your annual holiday family gatherings.
-By the way, if by chance you have any leftovers, which is doubtful, this reheats extremely well.
+By the way, if you happen to have any leftovers, which is doubtful, this reheats extremely well.
 Yum!

 Frequently Asked Questions

 I’ve never made the sauce for this recipe with anything other than Velveeta cheese.
 One of the benefits of Velveeta cheese is that it melts evenly and results in a velvety smooth sauce.
-Therefore, I would not recommend a substitution for the Velveeta cheese.
+Therefore, I would not recommend substituting it.

 I like to reheat the leftovers in the microwave for a minute or two until hot.
-To maintain the crunchy top, I also reheat the leftovers in a 350°F oven for around 20 minutes.
+To maintain the crunchy top, I also reheat them in a 350°F oven for about 20 minutes.

 You can make this recipe up to two days in advance.
 Just be sure that the casserole is well covered in the refrigerator.